pubkey/rxdb/docs-src/rx-storage-dexie.md

 ## Cons
   - Does not support CouchDB replication.
   - It does not support attachments.
 (Make a pull request)
-  - Running many operations can be slow because the underlying [IndexedDB is slow](./slow-indexeddb.md).
+  - Does not use a [Batched Cursor](./slow-indexeddb.md) which makes it slower then the [IndexedDB RxStorage](./rx-storage-indexeddb.md).

 ## Usage